wizebin/mysql-events/README.md

 ```

 # Usage
-- Instantiate and create a database connection
+- Instantiate and create a database connection using a DSN
 ```javascript
 const dsn = {
   host: 'localhost',